wahabshah/go-for-csharp-dev/README.md

 The Go Service
 ---------------------
-The **Go service** can be started from the command line by navigating to the ".../go-people-service" directory and typing `go build` to build the service, then typing `.\go-people-service.exe` to run the service in Windows, or `./go-people-service` to run the service in Linux or macOS.
+The **Go service** can be started from the command line by
+  * navigating to the ".../go-people-service" directory and typing `go build` to build the service, then typing `.\go-people-service.exe` to run the service in Windows, or `./go-people-service` to run the service in Linux or macOS.
+  * typing `go run ./async`

 Note: This service uses the same endpoints as the .NET service (on localhost:9874).
 You will want to run the .NET service **or** the Go service, but not both.